tanya34fish/quip-api/samples/baqup/README.md

 # Local Quip Backup

 Simple command-line script that copy a source directory to a specific directory in your Private folder, based on what data can be exported via the API.
+To more understand the API, please go to [here](https://quip.com/dev/automation/documentation).

 ## Running